philc/book-notes/business/paul graham essays.md

 * "The more general version of this problem is that there are too many new ideas for companies to explore them all.
 There might be 500 startups right now who think they're making something Microsoft might buy.
 Even Microsoft probably couldn't manage 500 development projects in-house."
 * "Big companies also don't pay people the right way.
-People developoing a new product in a big company get paid roughly the same whether it succeeds or fails.
+People developing a new product in a big company get paid roughly the same whether it succeeds or fails.
 People at a startup expect to get rich if the product succeeds, and get nothing if it fails.
 So naturally the people at the startup work a lot harder."